1,000+ Opportunities

 Past winners and funding trends for this program

-Smart Health and Biomedical Research in the Era of AI and Advanced Data Science (SCH) is sponsored by National Science Foundation (NSF) and National Institutes of Health (NIH).
-This joint NSF/NIH program supports high-risk, high-reward interdisciplinary projects that utilize artificial intelligence, advanced data science, and engineering to solve pressing challenges in healthcare and public health.
-Projects must cross disciplinary boundaries, with teams pairing computer scientists with clinicians or public health researchers being an explicit target.
+NSF Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science (SCH) is sponsored by National Science Foundation (NSF) and National Institutes of Health (NIH).
+This joint NSF-NIH program supports innovative, high-risk/high-reward research at the intersection of artificial intelligence, data science, and biomedical or public health applications.